 |If you have one standard return policy for most items, but certain others can’t be returned||

-You’ll create a single standard return policy that applies to all items.
-Then, you’ll create an exception policy, in which you’ll indicate that returns are not allowed for certain items.
+Create a single standard return policy that applies to all items.
+Then, create an exception policy, in which you’ll indicate that returns are not allowed for certain items.
 In the exception policy process, you’ll be asked to create a label, which you’ll apply to exception products in your feed.

 Some products which commonly can’t be returned are personal care items, safety equipment, and customized production like engraving.